HostileNinja72/DarkestSky/README.md

 These files are read with the help `spiceypy` library.

+### Weather
+For weather data, We will be using `Visual Crossing Weather API`.
+It provides most if not all necessary data we need for our project.

 ## GUI
 At first, im developing an admin dashboard to visualize the data and to ease admin control over the software.
 We use `PyQt5` with `folium` for this task.
 The implementation of the GUI is still under development.